edgio-docs/edgio-docs/src/guides/v6/performance/traditional_sites.md

 ### Understanding Caching and Prefetching {/* understanding-caching-and-prefetching */}

-By injecting `main.js` into your app's front-end code, your app will automatically prefetch all visible HTML links with URLs that match a route configured with `caching.max_age` and `caching.service_worker_max_age` (in essence, when you configure a route to be cached, you are also declaring it to be a candidate for prefetching as well).
+By injecting `main.js` into your app's front-end code, your app will automatically prefetch all visible HTML links with URLs that match a route configured with `edge.maxAgeSeconds` and `browser.serviceWorkerSeconds` (in essence, when you configure a route to be cached, you are also declaring it to be a candidate for prefetching as well).
 Links that are visible when the page first loads are fetched immediately.
 Additional links will be fetched when the user scrolls down the page and more links become visible.

 Prefetching can generate substantial additional network traffic. {{ PRODUCT_NAME }} automatically shields your origin from this additional traffic by only serving prefetch requests from the edge cache.
 If a prefetch request cannot be served from the cache, {{ PRODUCT_NAME }} will return an HTTP 412 status and the request will not be proxied to the origin.
 When this happens, the only effect for the user is that they will not see the speed benefit of prefetching.
 Therefore, the effectiveness of prefetching ramps up over time as users visit pages throughout your site.
 When the edge cache is cleared, either through the {{ PORTAL }} or automatically following a deployment, the speed benefit of prefetching is decreased until the cache fills up based on organic traffic.